Plantar calcaneocuboid ligament

-The plantar calcaneocuboid ligament (short calcaneocuboid ligament; short plantar ligament) is a ligament on the bottom of the foot that connects the calcaneus to the cuboid bone.
+The plantar calcaneocuboid ligament (short calcaneocuboid ligament or short plantar ligament) is a ligament on the bottom of the foot that connects the calcaneus to the cuboid bone.
 It lies deep to the long plantar ligament.

 Structure

 The plantar calcaneocuboid ligament lies nearer to the bones than the long plantar ligament, from which it is separated by a little areolar tissue.

 It is a short but wide band of great strength, and extends from the anterior tubercle of calcaneus and the depression in front of it, on the forepart of the plantar surface of the calcaneus, to the plantar surface of the cuboid posterior to the groove for the fibularis longus tendon.